 Specialised substitute residential care includes:

-- stays of 3 or more nights within a 7-day period in a group home, respite, hotel or Airbnb environment (days do not need to be consecutive)
+• stays of 3 or more nights within a 7-day period in a group home, respite, hotel or Airbnb environment

-- overnight stay of 3 or more nights with another family in a 'host family' arrangement
+• overnight stays of 3 or more nights with another family in a 'host family' arrangement

-- camps of 3 or more nights that focus on respite or behaviour support
+• camps of 3 or more nights that focus on respite or behaviour support, or are funded by the NDIS.

 Specialised substitute residential care can be a one-off arrangement made in an emergency or involve frequent or long-term care.

-When a child stays in overnight care for 1 or more nights, the organisation or sole trader providing the care must record it on the specialised substitute residential care register.
-This is because the register is a collaborative tool which calculates the total days the child has been in overnight respite care with any provider, so that children don’t remain in care for long periods without oversight.
+When a child stays in overnight care for one or more nights, the organisation or sole trader providing the care must record it on the specialised substitute residential care register.
+This is because the register is a collaborative tool which calculates the total days the child has been in specialised substitute residential care with any provider, so that children don’t remain in care for long periods without oversight.

 Regulation under the Child Safe Scheme

-From 1 September 2022, specialised substitute residential care will be regulated under the Child Safe Scheme.
+Specialised substitute residential care is regulated under the Child Safe Scheme.

 Organisations providing specialised substitute residential care must also comply with a code of practice.
-This code of practice will set out mandatory minimum requirements, tailored to the specialised substitute residential care context, that these organisations must comply with to implement the Child Safe Standards.
+This code of practice sets out minimum requirements for implementing the Child Safe Standards.

-- clarified obligations designed to strengthen safeguards for children
+• clearer obligations that strengthen safeguards for children

 Role of the Office of the Children’s Guardian